 Note: You can see my post on the storm that hit our area: How to be Ready for an Emergency.

-The first step when you get a decision that you don't agree with is to try to negotiate a better settlement amount or claim amount with the agent.
-If you can reach a satisfactory agreement that is often better then the time and energy that will be invested in filing a claim against the agent.
-However, if your case was just handled poorly or you just can't reach an agreement, then filing a claim with the state is necessary.
+The first step when you get a decision that you don’t agree with is to try to negotiate a better settlement amount or claim amount with the agent.
+Suppose you can reach a satisfactory agreement; that is often better than the time and energy that will be invested in filing a claim against the agent.
+However, if your case was handled poorly or you just can’t reach an agreement, then filing a claim with the state is necessary.

 Where to Start